Excellence Snowsports

 Where do I edit this?

 If it shows on many pages (your phone number, social links, the booking button, the footer) → edit it in Site Control.
-If it is text or a photo inside one page → open that page with Edit with Elementor.
+If it is text or a photo inside one page → edit it in Page Content.
 That one idea covers almost everything.

 4. The golden rules